Tommy Thumb's Pretty Song Book

-Tommy Thumb's Pretty Song-Book is the first extant anthology of English nursery rhymes, published in London in 1744.
-It contains the oldest printed texts of many well-known and popular rhymes, as well as several that eventually dropped out of the canon of rhymes for children.
-A copy is held in the British Library.
+Tommy Thumb's Pretty Song-Book is the earliest extant anthology of English nursery rhymes, published in London in 1744.
+It contains the earliest printed texts of many well-known and popular rhymes, as well as several that eventually dropped out of the canon of rhymes for children.

+History

+Tommy Thumb's Pretty Song Book was published in London by Mary Cooper in May, 1744.
+It was originally a sequel to a now-lost first volume published earlier that year.
+The rhymes and illustrations were printed from copper plates, the text being stamped with punches into the plates, a technique borrowed from map and music printing.
+The book measures 3×13/4 inches and it is printed in alternate openings in red and black ink.

+For many years, it was thought that there was only a single copy in existence, now in the British Library.
+However, another copy appeared in 2001, which was sold for £45,000 and is now in the collection of the Cotsen Children's Library.
 In 2013 a facsimile edition with an introduction by Andrea Immel and Brian Alderson was published by the Cotsen Occasional Press.

-Publication

-With the full title of Tommy Thumb's Pretty Song Book Voll. [sic] II, this was a sequel to the now lost Tommy Thumb's Song Book, published in London by Mary Cooper in 1744.
-For many years, it was thought that there was only a single copy in existence, now in the British Library, but in 2001 another copy appeared and was sold for £45,000.
-As a result, this is the oldest printed collection of English nursery rhymes that is available.
-Henry Carey's 1725 satire on Ambrose Philips, Namby Pamby, quotes or alludes to some half-dozen or so nursery rhymes.
-The rhymes and illustrations were printed from copper plates, the text being stamped with punches into the plates, a technique borrowed from map and music printing.
-It is 3×13/4 inches and it is printed in alternate openings in red and black ink.
+The two extant copies of Tommy Thumb's Pretty Song-Book are the oldest printed collections of English nursery rhymes known to still exist.
+Although Tommy Thumb's Song Book is an older collection, no copies of its first printing have survived.
+The only other printed copies of nursery rhymes that predate the Pretty Song-Book are in the form of quotations and allusions, such as the half-dozen or so that appear in Henry Carey's 1725 satire on Ambrose Philips, Namby Pamby.